-World Heritage sites on the Way of Saint James
+World Heritage sites on the St James Way

-Among the things which make the Way of Saint James a life event that everyone dreams of repeating are the numerous unique experiences you’ll have as a pilgrim.
+Among the things which make the St James Way a life event that everyone dreams of repeating are the numerous unique experiences you’ll have as a pilgrim.
 Many of these are bound to be related to culture and with the outstanding monuments you’ll discover on your journey.
 Indeed, you’ll be able to visit as many as nine sites which have been distinguished with the World Heritage designation.